Evolix/evobackup/INSTALL.md

   commented out.
 Un-comment or write your own code, this will be launched before the rsync, using run-parts.

-* What to include in conf.d/include.cf
+* What to backup using rsync filter rules in conf.d/include.cf
-* What to exclude in conf.d/exclude.cf
 * General config in conf.d/cron.cf

 6) Optional, test with sh -x.